 - 1. Travelers may incur other out-of-pocket expenses directly related to the purpose of the trip with justification.
 Receipts are required.
 The reimbursable costs include, but are not limited to the following: - a.
-Internet connectivity charges, if connection is needed for Court business and an AOC loaner air card was not available to the traveler; - b.
-Computer, fax, scanner, or printer use charges; - c.
-Photocopies; - d.
+Internet connectivity charges, if connection is needed for Court business and an AOC loaner air card was not available to the traveler: - b.
+Computer, fax, scanner, or printer use charges; - c. photocopies; - d.
 Airline baggage fees; and - e.
-Costs associated with rebooking or rescheduling flight times if delay is court or weather related and not caused because of personal reasons.
+Costs associated with rebooking or rescheduling flight times if delay is court or weather related and not caused because of personal reasons. - 2.
+The traveler must obtain all prior authorizations set forth in the Travel Claim Procedures. - 3.
+When traveling to and from the Court's offices in Carson City and Las Vegas, the traveler should take advantage of the Court's available resources, such as copiers, facsimile machines, and telephones.
+If the Court's own resources are convenient and readily available to the traveler, additional costs may not be reimbursed.